Cynthiavlu/Identification_microbial_community_paro/ONTrack_analysis/Readme.md

 seqtk was used to generate the corrosponding fasta files `seqtk seq -A BC0*_qced.fastq > BC0*_qced.fasta`

-A script was made to make sure all the files could be analysed: [date_MetatONTrackrun.sh](
+A script was made to make sure all the files could be analysed: [date_MetatONTrackrun.sh](https://github.com/Cynthiavlu/Identification_microbial_community_paro/blob/main/ONTrack_analysis/20210623_MetatONtrackrun.sh)

+After ontrack was run.
+The data was filtered on 0.1% of the total reads and at least 100 reads.
+A script was used for this filter: [ONTrack_filter.sh](https://github.com/Cynthiavlu/Identification_microbial_community_paro/blob/main/ONTrack_analysis/ONTrack_filter.sh)

+With the remainder of the files, a consensus sequence can be build using ONTrack.
+In this study, this was not performed.